WILL CRAIG, FIRST BASEMAN

 Craig came into the season in better shape and also changed his approach at the plate, going for more loft and more power.
 The result was that he more than doubled his career total and led the system in homers, while also driving in 102 runs.
 He was also fifth in the Eastern League in both homers and doubles.
 The downside was an increase in strikeouts and a drop in both hits and walks.
 The end result was an OPS that was about what it was the previous two years.
 He had no platoon split.
 The better conditioning showed on the bases.
 Craig also has developed into a good first baseman; he was voted the best defensively in the league.

 Craig got off to a great start at Indianapolis, hitting 15 home runs in his first 46 games.
 He then hit just eight in his last 85.
 He hit very little after May.
 His monthly OPS, excluding September:

 Overall, his hitting was almost exactly the same as the previous year despite the fact that hitting in the International League exploded due to a livelier ball.
 His overall hitting was below the league average of 266/342/445.
 He struggled against LHPs, with just a .686 OPS compared to .789 against RHPs.
 His K rate increased and his walk rate did not.
 The Pirates did not call him up in September.

 Craig is finally hitting for more power, but his overall hitting hasn’t really improved.
 A below-league-average hitter at first base isn’t a good combination.
 He’s also got the issue of being blocked by Josh Bell.
-He’s eligible for the Rule 5 draft, so the Pirates will have to add him to the 40-man roster.
+The Pirates added him to the 40-man roster after the 2019 season.